playfulprogramming/playfulprogramming/content/crutchcorn/posts/react-history-through-code/index.md

 Unfortunately, this required knowledge of what `props` to expect from the parent component, was challenging to allow [TypeScript](/posts/introduction-to-typescript) and other type-checker usage, and ultimately felt like an addon pattern rather than a clean, built-in composition pattern from React itself.

-While there were ways around this, it was clear that class-based components needed an alternative...

 ## Early alternatives to class-components

 [In 2015, React 0.14 was released.](https://legacy.reactjs.org/blog/2015/10/07/react-v0.14.html#stateless-function-components) This release brought an alternative to class-based components: Function components.